vejmelkam/steward/README.md

 steward
 =======

 Steward implements a state machine approach to executing external processes or batch jobs (via either PBS or SGE).
-The state of the processes is tracked via a set of files store on the filesystem.
-The idea is for the state of the executed processes or batch jobs to survive outages, crashes or restarts of the coordinating system.
-This is useful for tracking long-running processes.
+The state of the processes is tracked via a set of files stored on the filesystem.
+The idea is for the state of the computations to survive outages, crashes or restarts of the coordinating system.

-Steward is useful if jobs are run on a shared filesystem, i.e. it has access to the run directories or as a component of a workflow system where the state of a complex chain of computations must be tracked.
+Steward is useful if long-running jobs are run on a shared filesystem, i.e. it has access to the run directories.
+Another use-case is as a component of a workflow system where the state of a complex chain of computations must be tracked and plans may be restarted and only some of the computations are to be redone.

 ### Concept

 Each process/job has a TaskId which identifies it for the steward library.
-The steward library then creates during the lifetime of the process/job a set of files which encode the current state of the job.
-If the program running the steward library is restarted at any time and the processes/jobs are re-executed, steward will detect whether the job is already submitted/running/terminated.
+The steward library then creates during the lifetime of the process/job a set of files which encode the current state of the process/job.
+If the program running the steward library is restarted at any time and the processes/jobs are re-executed, steward will detect whether the process/job is already submitted/running/terminated and react appropriately.

 ### Processes